Cybersecurity in Sports

 Beware Phishing Emails

 Phishing scams are instrumental in the transmission of malicious files or extortion of private data.
 Usually, deceptive messages contain malicious links that secretly install malware on your device the moment you click on them.
 That harmful program can record your keystrokes, that is, everything you type.
 Therefore, it can steal your usernames and passwords.
 So, do not click on any email links or attachments if you do not know the sender.
 Even if the sender appears to be your client, triple-check the address to ensure it is them.

 But there is another catch.
 An email or a message on social media can be from someone you know and still be fraudulent.
 Why?
 Because they too could have clicked on a malicious link, which then forwarded the message to all their contacts.
 Hence, never click on links before asking the sender directly if they have sent it.

 Be Mindful of the Websites You Visit

 Just like emails, various websites you visit can be malicious as well.
 Make sure every URL starts with “HTTPS,” which indicates that the site follows industry-standard protocols.
-There should also be a padlock icon in front of the URL to showing that the site is secure.
+There should also be a padlock icon in front of the URL to show that the site is secure.

 Avoid Working on Public Wi-Fi Networks